Tanndev/Maelstrom/documentation/rules.md

 Skills represent abilities that characters have learned through training and practice.
 When rolling for a skill in which you have no dots, the difficulty is increased by 1.
 Then, use the base attribute alone.
 In some cases, the storyteller may allow an alternate roll or action to allow a character to "figure it out" and avoid the penalty.

+###### Artistry
+Artistry represents a character's skills at creating things via drawing, sculpting, sewing, etc. Unlike [Manufacturing](#manufacturing), the Artistry ability doesn't usually result in useful, precisely-engineered items.
+However, it can still be used to create useful soft goods such as textiles, maps, documents, and even forgeries.
+- **Common Attributes:** Varies
+- **Advanced Specialties:** Forgery, Electronics, Metalwork
+- **General Specialties:** Sketching, Painting, Sculpting, Photography

 ###### Driving
 Driving represents a character's skill operating cars and other ground vehicles.
 It's primarily used to maneuver ground vehicles but also includes fundamental user-serviceable tasks like refueling and changing tires.
 However, proper maintenance usually requires [Engineering](#engineering).